yenesey/sqlite-tree-store/README.md

 ```
 Explain **treeStore** params:

-'mydb.db' - if not exisis, file will be created in current directory
+'mydb.db' - if not exisis, file will be created in current directory.
 NOTE: *module uses **better-sqlite3** under the hood, so you can pass opened **better-sqlite3** database instead of file name*

 'system' - is a common name for tables: [system_nodes], [system_values] and a view [system_recursive].
 Existance of tables checked at every startup.